Vv-Naveen-varma/hand-written-digit-recognition/README.md

 # In CNN based Model:

-> All the below topics are discussed in the medium post, if you did refer the medium then you dont have to read the below theory.
+> All the below topics are discussed in the medium post, if you did refer the medium then you must be familiar with the below theory.

 - We will load the training and testing images from MNIST first.
 - Then display them on to a grid so that we can have a chance to witness the vareity of digits in each class.